Integrations

 Link your project

-WhatsApp Linked Devices sessions expire after approximately 14 days of inactivity.
+WhatsApp Linked Devices sessions expire after approximately 14 days of phone inactivity.
 If the bot stops responding, re-scan the QR code in Settings → Integrations → WhatsApp to re-establish the session.

 Commands Reference